xScoopy/go-steam-bot/README.md

 6. Enable Event Subscriptions in the app settings in the Slack UI. (ensure connections:write permissions are granted)
 7. An app-level token will be generated, keep note of that as well so we can communicate with the slack events API.
 8. Clone this repo into a new directory.
+9. Retrieve the channel ID in which you want this bot to work in.
+The channel ID can be found by looking at channel details in the slack app, or in the url if using the web ui for slack.
+10. Invite the bot to the desired channel.
-9. In the project directory root, create a *.env* file. within that file, place the following key names with their corresponding tokens. \n GOSECRET=botToken \n CHANNELID=channelID \n STEAMBOT-WEBSOCKET=appToken
+11. In the project directory root, create a *.env* file. within that file, place the following key names with their corresponding tokens.

+GOSECRET=botToken

+CHANNELID=channelID

+STEAMBOT-WEBSOCKET=appToken

 ## How to use

+After install instructions have been completed above, navigate to the project directory and run the following command :

+> go run scrapeBot.go

+Use @ to mention the bot by name in the same channel whose ID you used in the .env file.
+Once mentioned, the bot will scrape and serve you the top selling discounted games on the steam store, and print them out to the slack channel.

 ### Gif of working slackbot